Recent Blog Posts

 - Good Article on Making Babies After SCI

-Join Spinal Cord Injury Sucks (SCIS) at the 2014 Bank of America Chicago Marathon
+Join Spinal Cord Injury Sucks (SCIS) and Unite 2 Fight Paralysis (U2FP) at the 2015 Bank of America Chicago Marathon

-- As a member of Team SCIS 2014, you are part of something special that began at the Chicago Marathon and gains momentum every year-- The first Team SCIS was only 7 athletes in 2008.
-Five marathons and nearly 150 participants later, we've dedicated over $400,000 directly to spinal cord injury research and advocacy.
+- As a member of Team SCIS/U2FP 2015, you are part of something special that began at the Chicago Marathon and gains momentum every year-- The first Team SCIS was only 7 athletes in 2008.
+Five marathons and nearly 150 participants later, we've dedicated almost $600,000 directly to spinal cord injury research and advocacy.
 We have an expression: "Once a member of Team SCIS, always a member of Team SCIS."
 Our former athletes are our best recruiters.

 - Awesome SCIS race gear for the big day-- Unlike other charities, we provide high-quality, sleek racing gear for the big day.
 We want you to look, and perform, your best!